 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cheddar Cheese vs. Chocolate milk — In-Depth Nutrition Comparison
+Cheese vs. Chocolate milk — In-Depth Nutrition Comparison

 Compare

-Differences between Cheddar Cheese and Chocolate milk
+Differences between cheese and chocolate milk

-• The amount of Sodium in Chocolate milk is lower.
+• The amount of sodium in chocolate milk is lower.

 The food types used in this comparison are Cheese, cheddar and Milk, chocolate, fluid, commercial, whole, with added vitamin A and vitamin D.